BerekHalfhand/ror_react/README.md

 ## Usage

-Deploy the project, launch the server, open the application in a browser and click "Spreadsheet" button either in the header or in the sidebar.
+Deploy the project and launch the server using the instructions above.
+Open the application in a browser and click the "Spreadsheet" button either in the header or in the sidebar.

 The Spreadsheet page will appear with a single button "Add column".
 Click it, choose the title for the new column, its type, and whether it will be a required column.
 Then click "Save".

 A table will appear with the newly created column title and a "?" button beside it.
 "?" button allows you to apply a filter to the column, but there should be some rows to filter first.
 Below the table will be a button labeled "Add 10 rows", which does just that, 10 new empty rows will be appended to the table body.

+After the table is populated with rows, you can add more columns of different types, or edit the rows, assigning them values according to the column's type.
+Now each column can be assigned a filter and the table will only show those items that pass through all filters.
+Filters may be temporarily switched off by the checkbox above the table, or completely reset by clicking the "Reset filters" button nearby.
+Both of these elements appear only after the table is populated with rows.

 **Areas of interest:**